newrelic/nri-flex/docs/basic-tutorial.md

 ## Requirements

-Before starting, make sure that you meet the following requirements:
+Before starting this tutorial, make sure that you meet the following requirements:

-* [Infrastructure agent](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure) version 1.8 or higher installed.
-This tutorial relies on the latest integrations engine, which has been added in the [v1.8.0](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180).
+* [Infrastructure agent](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure) version 1.10.7 or higher installed, which bundles Flex by default.
-* The Infrastructure agent is running in [root/administrator mode](https://docs.newrelic.com/docs/infrastructure/install-configure-infrastructure/linux-installation/linux-agent-running-modes).
+* Infrastructure agent running in [root/administrator mode](https://docs.newrelic.com/docs/infrastructure/install-configure-infrastructure/linux-installation/linux-agent-running-modes).
 * Flex 0.8.5 or higher.
-Previous versions of Flex also work, but require few extra configuration steps that are not addressed by this tutorial.

 ## Installation

-Starting from New Relic Infrastructure agent version 1.10.0, Flex comes bundled with the agent, so you don't need to perform any extra step.
+Starting from New Relic Infrastructure agent version 1.10.7, Flex comes bundled with the agent, so you don't need to perform any extra step.

 ## Check that Flex is up and running